RunestoneInteractive/RunestoneServer/source/SortSearch/sorting.rst

       :feedback_c: This one looks similar to the correct answer but instead of swapping the numbers have been shifted to the left to make room for the correct numbers.
       :feedback_d: Selection sort improves upon bubble sort by making fewer swaps.

-      Suppose you have the following list of numbers to sort: <br>
+      Suppose you have the following list of numbers to sort:
       [11, 7, 12, 14, 19, 1, 6, 18, 8, 20] which list represents the partially sorted list after three complete passes of selection sort?